|

 about three metres in length, which is displayed under glass

-Whether or not one is a fossil fanatic, the museum is well worth
+in the centre of the exhibition room. | Whether or not one is a fossil fanatic, the museum is well worth

 a visit, if only to stand on the spot where our ancestors walked